raymondwcs/ibmcloud/README.md

 # Getting Started with IBM Cloud
-This tutorial demonstrates how you deploy a simple Node.js app to IBM Cloud.
-This is a server-side app that responds to HTTP `GET` requests and returns a simple text message `Hello World!`
+This tutorial demonstrates how to deploy a simple Node.js app to IBM Cloud.
+The app you are going to deploy is a server-side app that responds to HTTP `GET` requests and returns a simple text message `Hello World!`

 # Preparation
 1. Create a **free** account at https://cloud.ibm.com.
 Write down your ID and password.